 How do I apply?

-For most WIL subjects, you will be required to apply for permission to enrol.
+For most Work Integrated Learning (WIL) subjects, you will be required to apply for permission to enrol.

 If your WIL subject requires you to apply for permission, application details will be located in the Handbook entry for the WIL subject.

 For the most part, students are expected to source their own placements with industry.
 At times, the Faculty receives positions and projects from industry partners and advertises these to enrolled students.

 The Faculty of Arts has prepared helpful resources and guides to assist you with the process of applying for a internship.

 Can I take my placement outside of the semester?

 Yes, however you must be enrolled in your WIL subject to undertake your placement.

 You should arrange your placement at the most convenient time for yourself and your host organisation, enrolling in your WIL subject for the nearest semester to your intended start date.